yangyi02/proxemics-recognition/README.md

 # proxemics_recognition
-[CVPR 2012] Matlab code for [Recognizing Proxemics in Personal Photos](https://yangyi02.github.io/research/proxemics/proxemics_cvpr2012.pdf)

 ## Introduction

-This is a matlab implementation of the proxemics recognition algorithm described in [1].
+This is a matlab implementation of proxemics recognition described in [1].
 It includes a completely new dataset with training, testing, evaluation and visualization code.
 Much of the training and detection code is built on top of flexible mixtures of part model [2] and part based model [3].
 The training code implements a quadratic program (QP) solver described in [4].

 To illustrate the use of the training code, this package uses images from the new PROXEMICS dataset, and negative images from the INRIA Person dataset [5].
 We use also include the new Percentage of Correctly Localized Keypoints (PCK) evaluation code from [6] for benchmark evaluation on pose estimation.